isha-17/audio-jailbreaks/README.md

 Welcome to the Audio Jailbreaks repository.
 This project provides an experimental framwork with which to generate and evaluate audio jailbreaks on the SALMON-N 7B Audio Language Model.

-Previous results and logs are availably only in zipped form as they contain dangerous/vulgar outputs.
+Previous results and logs are available only in zipped form as they contain dangerous/vulgar outputs.
+The results folder structure is otherwise maintained for further generations.
 The accompanying paper can also be found in this repository.

 ## Repository Structure